yeshua453/website/docs/controls/expansiontile.md

 The [color](/docs/reference/colors) of the tile's titles when the sublist is collapsed.

+### `dense`

+Whether this list tile is part of a vertically dense list.
+Dense list tiles default to a smaller height.

+It is not recommended to set this property to `True` when in Material3.

+Defaults to `False`.

+### `enable_feedback`

+Whether detected gestures should provide acoustic and/or haptic feedback.
+For example, on Android a tap will produce a clicking sound and a long-press will produce a short vibration, when feedback is enabled.

+Defaults to `True`.

 ### `expanded_alignment`

 Defines the alignment of children, which are arranged in a column when the tile is expanded.

 See [`Container.alignment`](container#alignment) property for more information and possible values.

 ### `expanded_cross_axis_alignment`